What To Stock Up On In May

 Star Wars Products

-May 4th is Star Wars Day and celebrates George Lucas’ Star Wars series of great movies.
+May 4th is Star Wars Day, which celebrates George Lucas’s Star Wars series of great movies.
 It’s a super month to pick up the Star Wars memorabilia you’ve been waiting to buy when it goes on sale.

-You can pick up costumes, hats, mementos, one-of-a-kind items to be ready for that special day.
+You can pick up costumes, hats, mementos, and one-of-a-kind items to prepare for that special day.

-You can also pick up party favors, plates, cups, and plasticware at a discount to celebrate your Star Wars party.
-I’m sure you may have heard: “May the Force be with you.”
+Buyers can also pick up party favors, plates, cups, and plasticware at a discount to celebrate your Star Wars party.
+You may have heard: “May the Force be with you.”
 Sometimes you can see autographed items at 50-60% off.

 Swimwear

-May is one of the best months to buy your swimwear because the price soars in June and July.
-If you think about it, the best ones start coming into the stores this month and then become scarce.
+May is one of the best months to buy swimwear because the price soars in June and July.
+The best ones start coming into the stores this month and then become scarce.

-Well, when people are still going on vacation and swimming in June and July they need swimwear.
-Plus, if your little ones have outgrown their suits from last year, they need a bigger one this year.
+Well, when people are still going on vacation and swimming in June and July, they need swimwear.
+Plus, if your little ones have outgrown their suits from last year, they need a bigger size this year.
 Sometimes the beach towels get a little ratty from wear and tear.
-It may be time to replace them too.
+It may be time to replace them, too.

 Mother’s Day Gifts

-Mother’s Day is this month, so watch for things other than chocolate, flowers, or jewelry because they will be priced at a premium.
-Look for other things that are more personal like pictures, artwork, pretty notepads, or boxes of notecards.
+Mother’s Day is this month, so look for things other than chocolate, flowers, or jewelry, as they will be priced at a premium.
+Look for more personal items like pictures, artwork, pretty notepads, or boxes of notecards.

-The closer we get to the holiday the higher the price goes up for those most wanted items.
-Once we get past the holiday, look for a number of “mother” related gifts to go on sale.
+The closer we get to the holiday, the higher the price for those most wanted items.
+Once we get past the holiday, look for several “mother”-related gifts to go on sale.

 Unique May Holidays